joelek/atlas/readme.md

 #### Filter

-Child records matching certain criteria may be retrieved using the `filter(keysRecord, anchor, limit)` method.
+Child records matching certain criteria may be retrieved using the `filter(keysRecord, anchorKeysRecord, limit)` method.
 The method will return all orphaned child records when invoked without arguments.

 * The `keysRecord` argument may be used to specify the identifying fields of the parent record in question at minimum.
-* The `anchor` argument may be used to specify the identifying fields of the last child record seen at minimum.
+* The `anchorKeysRecord` argument may be used to specify the identifying fields of the last child record seen at minimum.
 The first record returned will be the record located directly after the anchor.
 * The `limit` argument may be used to specify the maximum number of records to return.

 #### Lookup